flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 #### What the course is not:
-This course is intended to give you tools that should help you in other courses focused on topics like "genomics," "bioinformatics," and "statistics," but this is NOT a course that will teach you those subject areas in depth.
+This course is intended to give you tools that should help you in other courses focused on topics like "genomics," "bioinformatics," and "statistics," but this is NOT a course that will teach you those subject areas.
 ______________________________

 ## Logistics and Contact Info